LWG04/Time-colour-server/README.md

 # Time/Colour server

-Uses XMLHttpRequest to load new pages</br>
+Uses XMLHttpRequest to load new pages
 Make sure javascript is enabled